UCSD-ECE16/ece16-wi2020-anwarhsu/doc/lab 3 report.md

 > Q. Change the code to read 10 bytes instead of 30.
 Now what do you get?
 What are the 10 bytes you received?
 Remove decode might help you understand

-> A.
+> A. It gives us less output numbers because its reading less bytes.
+I get the values [10,11,12] with 10 bytes while if i use 30 bytes I get [89,90,91,92,93,94,95,96] which is bascially 3 times longer than the 10 bytes.
+The 10 bytes conisist of the integer values of 10,11,12.

 ### Tutorial 2: Receiving A Byte at a Time

 > Q. Describe the output you observe on the Python side?
 Is it the same as before?
 What does this tell you about the print() function of python?

+> readSerial2 prints the each character in a newline because we are reading 1 byte.
+While readSerial3 prints the whole list because we are appending the characters into a empty list and then using the print function to output the list.
+The print function can print all data types like lists and integers.

+### Tutorial 2: Knowing when to quit

+> Q. We purposely made a few errors above.
+What were they?

 >  A. the Try keyword is lowercase t. so its try:

 ### Tutorial 2: Numpy